 I am a molecular parasitologist broadly interested in all aspects of host-pathogen interactions and co-evolution.
 I have a particular interest in how chronoparasitology – the study of circadian rhythms of hosts and parasites – can be used to improve our understanding of disease dynamics in captive and wild animal populations.
 In addition, I am interested in how next-generation sequencing (NGS) technologies can be used in the study of biotic and abiotic factors influencing species-specific differences in responses to shared pathogens.

 Anthropogenic induced changes to wild species (e.g. climate change, habitat destruction/fragmentation, introduction of invasive species) and domesticated species (e.g. increased intensity of farming, farming in new geographic regions, global transportation) populations are leading to alterations of host exposure risks to both native and novel pathogens.
 Consequently, the dynamics of host-pathogen interactions are currently changing at unprecedented rates in both natural and domestic animal populations.
-Therefore, studying how the rhythmicity of host immunity, parasite biology and environment interact, is crucial to our understanding of altered pathogen transmission dynamics and its consequences on host species fitness.
+Therefore, studying how host immunity, their microbiomes and parasites, and environment interact, is crucial to our understanding of altered pathogen transmission dynamics and its consequences on host species fitness.
 I believe in this flourishing era of high-throughput sequencing and bioinformatics, we are uniquely poised to tackle such questions at a new level of detail.

 - 2012 PhD.
 Evolutionary genetics of the maintenance of mixed-mating systems.
 Aberystwyth University, UK.